ADA-research/TSRC/README.md

 # Requirements

-Please check the `requirements.txt` file for the required packages.
+Please check the `environment.yaml` file for the required packages.

 # Datasets